 Founded in 1898, Northeastern University is a research and academic institution that offers distance education programs through its Global Network, including an online master’s in sports leadership.
 Grounded in experiential learning and ethical leadership, this program prepares students for careers in sports–related marketing, communication, and management.
 Prospective students should note that this is a hybrid track.
 While most courses can be accessed online asynchronously through Blackboard, some required classes involve in–person attendance at the Boston campus over summer sessions.
 Part–time students generally earn their master’s in two years, while those enrolled full–time can finish in just one.

-The degree plan consists of 45 quarter credits in classes such as sports law, media relations, and organizational management.
+The online sports management masters degree plan consists of 45 quarter credits in classes such as sports law, media relations, and organizational management.
 Students take additional coursework to pursue either a professional sports or collegiate athletics administration concentration.
 Learners also complete six elective credits.
 The Northeastern program culminates in either an internship or capstone experience.
-Both options provide students with industry experience through hands-on skill development and networking opportunities, which they subsequently document and analyze in a web portfolio.
-The capstone experience requires intensive research and a final paper; this choice may be more suitable for students already working in the sports industry.
+Both options provide students with industry experience through hands–on skill development and networking opportunities, which they subsequently document and analyze in a web portfolio.
+The capstone experience requires intensive research and a final paper.
+This program is particularly well–suited to the needs of students already working in the sports industry.

 5. Washington State University